Patriarchs of Moscow and All Russia

 Archimandrite of the Trinity-Sergius Lavra Joasaphus (1667-1672) was elected the seventh Patriarch of All Russia.
 He eagered to realize and approve reforms of Patriarch Nikon in his activities.
 He continued correction and publication of liturgical books.
 Peoples in the northeastern outskirts of Russia, on the Amur River, on the border with China were enlightened; Spassky Monastery was founded.

 Patriarch Pitirim (1672-1673) ruled only 10 months.
 Pitirim was one of the contenders for the Patriarchal throne after Patriarch Nikon.
 However, he was elected only after the death of Patriarch Ioasaphus II.
-It is known that the Patriarch Pitirim baptized the future Emperor of the Russian Peter I in Chudov Monastery in 1672.
-In 1673 with the blessing of Patriarch Pitirim was founded Tver Ostashkovsky Nunnery.
+It is known that the Patriarch Pitirim baptized the future Emperor of the Russian Empire Peter I in Chudov Monastery in 1672.
+In 1673 with the blessing of Patriarch Pitirim Tver Ostashkovsky Nunnery was founded.

 Patriarch Adrian (1690-1700) was the 10th, the last Patriarch of Moscow and All Rus in before Synodal period.
 His activities mainly related to observance of canons of the Church and protection from heresy.
 Patriarch Adrian supported important initiatives of Peter I: fleet building, military and socioeconomic transformations.